azdavis/azdavis.net/posts/en/define-pl-01.md

 ## Dynamics

-Now it's time to define the dynamic semantics, i.e. how to evaluate programs.
-There are actually a handful of different ways to do this, but we're going to define a [structural operational semantics][struct-op-sem] for Hatsugen.
+We now define how to evaluate an expression.
+This is called the dynamic semantics.
+There are various ways to do this, but the one we'll use for Hatsugen is often called "[structural operational semantics][struct-op-sem]".

-To do this, we will define 2 judgments.
+To do this, we will define two judgments.
+To define these judgments, we will write inference rules.

 ### Values: $e \ \mathsf{val}$

-The first judgement, $e \ \mathsf{val}$, read as "$e$ is a value", holds when
-$e$ is a value.
-Informally, a value is an expression that is done evaluating.
+The first judgement is written $e \ \mathsf{val}$ and is read as "$e$ is a value".
+A value is an expression that is "done" evaluating.

-In Hatsugen, the values are integer and boolean literals.
+We first define that any integer literal is a value.
+We can express this definition with an inference rule:

 $$
 \frac
   {}
   {\overline{n} \ \mathsf{val}}
 $$

+We can also define that the boolean literals $\mathtt{true}$ and
+$\mathtt{false}$ are values with two more rules.

 $$
 \frac